-Make sure that the Direct Retro has completed the approval workflow.
+A. Make sure that the Direct Retro has completed the approval workflow.
 If the DR is high risk, it may be pending final approval from OPAFS/SPF.
 Approved DR’s are processed in UCPath according to the pay processing calendar but will not be visible on the DOPE/LL report until the pay run labor ledger detail is sent to UCSD (generally 3 business days after pay confirm).
 Direct Retro approval deadlines by pay cycle can be found here.

-UCPath has specific funds that allow for required functionality in UCPath related to Federal flow-thru-funds, Work-Study funds and Sponsored Research Capped funds.
+A. UCPath has specific funds that allow for required functionality in UCPath related to Federal flow-thru-funds, Work-Study funds and Sponsored Research Capped funds.
 This functionality is not handled in this manner in OFC, instead these UCPath funds are translated per the table below, prior to OFC posting.
 Non-UCPath expenditures (procurement, travel, supplies, etc.) must use the associated OFC designated funds, rather than the UCPath Specific funds.

 |UCPath Specific Fund|